 And what of the other actors?
 Executive producer Kevin Bright revealed to USA Today that they auditioned 500 actors for the show.
 He also revealed that they knew David Schwimmer and had him in mind for Ross, while "Lisa and Jennifer and Matthew and Matt we cast from auditions."
 Kauffman told Vanity Fair that Matthew Perry was one of the first actors they wanted to hire, but he was already doing another pilot.
 They nearly hired Craig Bierko, but he passed on the role after reading the script.
 "Thank God!
 There was something Snidely Whiplash about [him]," said Warren Littlefield, the former president of NBC Entertainment.
 Luckily, Matthew Perry became available, and the rest is history.

-Many people say Ellen Degeneres was offered the role of Phoebe but turned it down.
-DeGeneres cleared up this rumor in 2015 during an interview with Howard Stern — she explained that her show Ellen premiered around the same time as Friends — except that her show was actually called These Friends of Mine for the first season, so the similar names caused the confusion.
+In a 2015 during an interview with Howard Stern, Ellen DeGeneres cleared up the rumor that she was asked to play Phoebe — she explained that her sitcom Ellen premiered around the same time as Friends — except that her show was initially called These Friends of Mine for the first season, so the similar names caused the confusion.